Danielpark1239/Chess/README.md

 # Chess
-Chess game built using Python3
+Chess game built using Python, Pygame, and Stockfish